 With no more that 20 cabins per ship, simple yet elegant interiors and informal dining experiences, these yacht cruises are perfect for those seeking a relaxing, island-hopping adventure.
 There’s even a platform from which to jump or climb into the sea any time we stop for a swim!

-The most recent additions to our holiday collection are in the Arctic, Antarctica, Greenland and Iceland.
-The ships we use for these cruises are the , and .
-Each of these ships carry between 100 and 200 passengers and are specifically designed with strong engines and shallow drafts for high maneuverability in isolated channels, fjords and icy waters with minimal wildlife disruption.
-They each have a high ice-class and offer knowledge centres on board where you can enjoy fascinating lectures.
+The most recent additions to our holiday collection are in Antarctica and the Arctic, sailing on the the .
+This ship can carry up to 200 passengers, and is specifically designed with strong engines and shallow drafts for high maneuverability in isolated channels, fjords and icy waters with minimal wildlife disruption.
+The ship has a high ice-class and offer knowledge centres on board where you can enjoy fascinating lectures.
 Excursions are led by expert expedition teams in Zodiac Dinghies.
-Appropriate expedition clothing and boots are provided on these ships.
+Appropriate expedition clothing and boots are provided on the MV Ocean Atlantic.

 This cosy small ship has just 28 cabins across four passenger decks, with a swim platform and PADI dive centre on board.

 For our we sail on the , operated by Star Clippers.
 It has 42 sails across five masts and carries 223 passengers.
 The outstanding ship is proof that craftsmanship is very much alive: rich hardwoods, polished brass, wrought-iron fittings and marble are beautifully complemented by deep-pile carpets and sophisticated furnishings.
 It’s perfect for those who seek a genuine sailing experience and wish to rediscover a maritime tradition without sacrificing creature comforts.